Setting up a secure Mastodon server in 2024

 openssl x509 -req -days 99999 -in server.csr -signkey server.key -out server.crt

 Afterwards, set the endpoint in your tunnel configuration to something like https://localhost:443 and enable “No TLS Verify” to accept the self-signed certificate.
-You can use a real certificate from LetsEncrypt, but using it will be complicated and it is unnecessary for local traffic, since Cloudflare generates a valid certificate for your publicly accessible address automatically.
+Using services like LetsEncrypt in this case is unnecessary, since Cloudflare generates a certificate for your domain automatically.

 Securing outgoing connections